MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-DeviceConditionalAccessRule.md

 ```

 ### -BluetoothEnabled
+This setting is supported on the following types of devices:

+- Samsung Knox
+- Windows Arm64 <!---Windows Phone 8.1 --->

-The BluetoothEnabled parameter specifies whether to enable or disable Bluetooth on devices.
-Valid values for this parameter are:
+The BluetoothEnabled parameter specifies whether to enable or disable Bluetooth on supported devices.
+Valid values are:

 - $true: Bluetooth is enabled.
+This is the default value.
 - $false: Bluetooth is disabled.
-- $null (blank): The setting isn't configured.
-This is the default value.

-This setting is available only on Windows Phone 8.1 devices.
+Technically, wWe can't disable BlueTooth as a setting in Android.
+Instead, we disable all the transactions that require BlueTooth:

+- Advanced Audio Distribution
+- Audio/Video Remote Control
+- Hands-free devices<
+- Headsets
+- Phone Book Access
+- Serial Port

 ```yaml
 Type: Boolean